Becoming a host family in China

-You are eligible to be a host family in Italy if:
+You are eligible to be a host family in China if:

 - you have at least 1 child under 18 living with you

-- you speak local language (Italian) in your daily life
+- you speak Chinese in your daily life

 - you are of a different nationality than your au pair

 Your au pair will look after your children and will help you out with light household chores.
+You can ask your au pair to teach your children a foreign language.
 Discuss your duties beforehand and include all the points you agree upon in your contract.